sonic-net/SONiC/doc/grpc_client/design_doc.md

     - peer_link_state_probe_count|	Type:int	//A counter about how many times peer link state is counted using gRPC
     - operation_state_probe_count|	Type:int	//A counter about how many times operation link state is counted using gRPC
     - peer_operation_state_probe_count|	Type:int	//A counter about how many times peer operation link state is counted using gRPC
-    - soc_service| inprogress/noop/NA	//Describes the version which the server is running onto
+    - soc_service| inprogress/noop/NA	//Mentions if at all there is a service happening on the SoC, If ths channel link status goes to READY, then this is not going to be utilized

 ```